Trees in Coalgebra from Generalized Reachability: Generalized Reachability

-\begin{lemma} The coproduct of levels is a coalgebra making $[m_k]_{k\in \N}$ a pointed coalgebra morphism (\autoref{coprodLevels}). \end{lemma} \begin{proofappendix}{coprodLevelsHom} The preservation of the point is immediate from the definition of $m_0$ \eqref{eq:constr:base}.
-For every $\ell\in \N$, the outside of the following diagram commutes by the definition of $c_k$ \eqref{eq:constr:step}:
+\end{lem} \begin{proof} The preservation of the point follows immediately from the definition of~$m_0$~\labelcref{eq:constr:base}.
+For every~$\ell\in \N$, the outside of the following diagram commutes by the definition of~$c_k$~\labelcref{eq:constr:step}:

 Except for the cell marked \textqt{?}, all cells commute by basic properties of coproducts.
-Since the coproduct injections $(\inj_{\ell})_{\ell\in \N}$ are jointly epic, the desired square \textqt{?} commutes as well. \end{proofappendix} Taking the factorization of this homomorphism yields a pointed coalgebra again: \jrnote{} \rtnote{} \begin{theorem} The image $R$ of the coalgebra morphism $[m_k]_{k\in \N}$ is a reachable coalgebra:
+Since the coproduct injections~$(\inj_{\ell})_{\ell\in \N}$ are jointly epic, the desired square \textqt{?} commutes as well. \end{proof} Taking the factorization of this homomorphism (in the category of pointed coalgebras) yields a pointed coalgebra again, the reachable subcoalgebra of~$C$: \begin{thm} In the setting of \cref{levelConstruction}, the image~$R$ of the pointed coalgebra morphism~$[m_k]_{k\in \N}$ is an $\M$-reachable coalgebra:

-\end{theorem} \begin{remark} A restricted variant of this result was shown in~\cite[Theorem 17]{BarloccoEA19} with a fixed factorization system (where $\E$ is the class of strong epis and $\M=\Mono$, arising by assumptions on the category), and at a more general level in~\cite[Thm.\ 5.20.2]{wmkd20reachability}, assuming only that $\M \subseteq \Mono$.
-Here, we make no assumptions about $\M$.
-Still, we follow the proof of \cite[Thm.\ 5.20.2]{wmkd20reachability}, but the current proof differs in that we do not (and cannot) use that the morphisms in $\M$ are monic, which was used in the final steps of the earlier proof.
-To address this, the constructed sequence of morphisms $d_k$ in the proof satisfies a tighter property (which does not involve $m'$). \bknote{} \end{remark} \begin{proof}[Proof of \autoref{thm:reach}] Wherever possible, we stick close to the notation of the proof of~\cite[Thm.\ 5.20.2]{wmkd20reachability} for easier comparison.
-Let $h\colon (S,s,i_S) \monoto (R, r, i_R)$ with $h\in \M$ be a pointed subcoalgebra.
-In the following we will define morphisms $d_k\colon C_k\rightarrowtail S$ (in $\M$) satisfying
+\end{thm} \begin{rem} A restricted variant of this result was shown in~\cite[Theorem 17]{BarloccoEA19} with a fixed factorization system (where $\E$ is the class of strong epis and $\M=\Mono$, arising by assumptions on the category), and at a more general level in~\cite[Thm.~5.20.2]{wmkd20reachability}, assuming only that $\M \subseteq \Mono$.
+Here, we make no assumptions about~$\M$.
+Still, we follow the proof of~\cite[Thm.~5.20.2]{wmkd20reachability}, but the current proof differs in that we do not (and cannot) use that the morphisms in~$\M$ are monic, which was used in the final steps of the earlier proof.
+To address this, the constructed sequence of morphisms~$d_k$ in the proof satisfies a tighter property (which does not involve $m'$). \end{rem} \begin{proof}[Proof of \cref{thm:reach}] For easier comparison, we stick close to the notation of the proof of~\cite[Thm.~5.20.2]{wmkd20reachability} wherever possible.
+Let $h\colon (S,s,i_S) \monoto (R, r, i_R)$ be a pointed subcoalgebra, for which we now need to show that it is a split epimorphism.
+First, we note that since $[e_k]_{k \in \N}$ is pointed coalgebra morphism, the following diagram commutes:

+Precomposing the right square with~$\inj_k$ and using properties of coproducts, this implies that the following two diagrams commute: